 - When you make an investment, make the check payable to a company, never an individual salesperson.

 - After making an investment, examine your investment reports and make sure no unauthorized transactions are being conducted.

 - Ask questions of your adviser/broker/sales agent.
 Get answers.
 If your financial adviser or broker is slow to respond, gives vague answers, or denies your requests to withdraw money from the investment when you have a right to do so, contact the authorities.

 - Don't sign anything you don't understand.
 Have a lawyer review any contracts you are asked to sign.

 - Be wary of very quick returns on an investment.
 Scammers often lure cautious investors by sending a few small payments early on to encourage them to invest more.

 If you are the victim of a scam, the best thing you can do is report it.
 Scammers depend on your uncertainty and embarrassment at being swindled to keep the scam going.
 Don't be embarrassed -- even the best get taken.
 If there's a time not to sit around and feel ashamed, it's when you suspect you're getting robbed blind.

-If you'd like to learn more about investment scams, you can follow the links on the next page.
+If you'd like to learn more about investment scams, you can follow the links below.

 - Bell, Kay and Fleitas, Amy.
 "Top 10 investing scams."
 Bankrate.com.
 2/5/2004. http://www.bankrate.com/brm/news/investing/20020829a.asp (Accessed 4/1/08)

 - Better Business Bureau.
 "Avoiding Investment Scams."
 2006. http://www.bbbmoneynow.org/?lid=1&page=avoidingscams (Accessed 4/1/08)